-Turkey brine recipes contain salt, sugar, and flavorings.
-And good brine recipes strike a balance between these three components, so that no single taste or flavor is overpowering in the smoked turkey.
+Turkey brines contain water, salt, sugar, and flavorings.
+A good brine recipe strike a balance between these components so that no single taste or flavor is overpowering in the smoked turkey.

 The rich flavor of the soy sauce is sweetened with brown sugar and can be warmed up with the red-heat of cayenne pepper powder.
 With this recipe, add the soy sauce when combining the two cooled pans of liquid.